akoidan/pychat/README.md

 ```

 # TODO
+* history loading messages should be fully refactored,it has a lot of glitches, I consider linked list of messages
 * appear online messages also appear is channel non-relatedto user .e.g. pychat pdr
 * edit message doesn't appear after pasting image from painter. (in editing mode)
 * replace array.indexOf >= 0 to array.includes